 This is where your donation goes

 Every year, with the sole mission of finding the cure for spinal cord injury, we fund research projects around the globe.
-All these projects need to go through an extensive selection process, so we can invest your money as well as we possibly can.
-Our scientific coordinator, Dr Rosi Lederer, gives us, here, an insight into how this works, in which countries research is taking place and why your support is so valuable.
+That is possible because of our donors, partners and everybody who takes part in the Wings for Life World Run.
+All our projects need to go through an extensive selection process, so we can invest your money as well as we possibly can.
+Here are the most important questions and their answers.

 How does Wings for Life decide which research projects receive funding?

 This is a multi-level process.
 First, scientists complete a Wings for Life research grant application form, which requests a summary of their research project.
 This is called the executive summary.
-This summary includes the project’s hypothesis (a proposed idea), as well as preliminary data for the research project.
+This summary includes a proposed idea, as well as preliminary data for the research project.
 These executive summaries help Wings for Life make their first decisions.
 We ask questions such as: Which projects have new research ideas?
 Which projects are in line with our vision?
 Which are not?

 Do these applications come from all over the world?